-The Science, Technology, Engineering, and Mathematics Careers Pathway inspires scholars to be leaders in innovation and scientific development for a more sustainable future.
+3) Science, Technology, Engineering, and Mathematics Careers Pathway leaders in innovation and scientific development for a more sustainable future.
 Within the Pathway, students have many advanced learning opportunities.
 Students in this Pathway will be able to choose a concentration in one of the three career pathways: Health Science, Information Technology, Engineering or Environmental Science.